PeterGamma/OWON-SCPI-interface/README.md

 # OWON-SCPI-interface

-Owon oscilloscope MATLAB interface almost reality?
+Owon oscilloscope MATLAB near to be real?

 Zurich, 7.12.2019